kararei/tp/docs/UserGuide.md

 * Tags must be 'customer' or 'service' e.g., 't/customer t/service'.
 * A contact can have no tags, 1 tag or both the customer and service tag.
 * You can add optional notes about the contact using the nts/ prefix.
+* Note that if your note contains any parameter prefixes (n/, p/, e/, a/, t/), they will be treated as separate parameters and not as part of the note text.

 Examples: